ember-learn/ember-blog/content/the-ember-times-issue-193.md

 There's a cool new video on Defaults & Initial Values in Octane by [Ilya Radchenko (@knownasilya)](https://github.com/knownasilya
 )! 😎

-This video continues [the series](https://www.youtube.com/user/knownasilya/featured) that Ilya has been producing on features and patterns in developing using Ember Octane.
+This video continues [the series](https://www.youtube.com/user/knownasilya/featured) that Ilya has been producing on features and patterns in developing with Ember Octane.
 In this episode Ilya checks out use of the `localCopy` decorator from [tracked-toolbox](https://github.com/tracked-tools/tracked-toolbox) to define class properties.

-If you have haven't checked out the video you can find it [here](https://www.youtube.com/watch?v=lLQ7r1w1Ud4).
+If you have haven't seen the video you can find it [here](https://www.youtube.com/watch?v=lLQ7r1w1Ud4).

 ---